 a.
 The Davis-Bacon Act is applicable to all contracts for construction, alteration and/or repairs in excess of \$2,000 which involve CDBG funds (including Redevelopment Fund projects and EIP direct loans), with the exception of rehabilitation of a "project" designed for residential use by fewer than 8 families.
 If CDBG funds are used to finance only a portion of the construction work, labor standards are applicable to the entire construction work.
-Contact the DCA Field Representative if you have any questions about applicability.
+Contact the DCA Field Representative if you have any questions about applicability, especially regarding projecting which include demolition.